How Much Does A Gallon Of Mercury Weigh

 Applications of Mercury: Why its Weight Matters

 Mercury's unique properties, including its high density and liquid state, have led to its use in various applications throughout history.
-While some applications have been phased out due to toxicity concerns, mercury continues to play a role in specific industrial and scientific fields.
+But while some applications have been phased out due to toxicity concerns, mercury continues to play a role in specific industrial and scientific fields.
 Understanding its weight is often crucial in these applications.

 Thermometers